eschan145/DieKnow/README.md

 ## Installation

+> [!IMPORTANT]
-NOTE: this application only works on Windows, as it uses the Windows API.
+> This application only works on a 64-bit Windows, as it uses the Windows API and has been compiled with 64-bit gcc.

 ### For Python